conversationai/perspectiveapi/2-api/key-concepts.md

 # Key concepts

 To best understand the reference documentation, you must first understand these key concepts.

 ## Attribute

-An **attribute** is a comment label used for review.
-The most popular attributes are the toxicity and severe toxicity models.
+An **attribute** or **model attribute** is a comment label used for review.
+The most popular attribute is "toxicity".

 ## Comment